 The team found that passive heat maintenance and morning priming can offset the decreases in muscle temperature and testosterone respectively, attenuating the impairment on subsequent performance.

 By exercising in the morning, it has been found that the circadian decline in testosterone can be offset, protecting from deterioration in afternoon performance.
 From this the team have provided suggestions and protocols for elite athletes to follow in order to protect afternoon performance.

 Professor Kilduff’s findings and suggestions have been implemented in international sporting organisations’ preparation strategies for competition days.
 By implementing these changes, subsequent performance has been improved.

 Professor Kilduff, Dr Bezodis and Professor Claypole have advanced their research on heat maintenance by improving the underpinning technology used in passive heat maintenance strategies, which has developed advanced functional nano and micro materials which can be printed onto flexible coatings.
 These have been embedded into bespoke garments for elite athletes and offer a uniform distribution of heat.

 The world leading impact of these changes have been adopted by international elite level athletes and teams in a range of competitions including:

-• Team GB athletes in the upcoming Olympic Games in Tokyo and Beijing
+- Team GB athletes in preperation for the Olympic Games in Tokyo and Beijing